Charmin Smith: Early life and collegiate career

 Smith was born in St. Louis on May 2, 1975.
 Her brother, Charles, was her role model for basketball when she was growing up.

 Upon graduating from Ladue Horton Watkins High School in St. Louis in 1993, Smith attended Stanford University, where she played four years for the Cardinal.
 A four-year letter winner, Smith helped Stanford win three consecutive Pac-10 championships and make three consecutive Final Four appearances in 1995, 1996, and 1997.
 Smith averaged 4.7 points, 3.4 rebounds, and 2.2 assists during her senior year.

 Smith earned both her bachelor's and master's degrees in civil and environmental engineering at Stanford.

 Professional career

 After her years at Stanford, Smith played one year with the Portland Power of the ABL, the last year before the league folded.

 She would be signed by the Minnesota Lynx for the 1999 WNBA season.
-In 2000 the Seattle Storm picked her up in the expansion draft, and she would play for the Storm for the 2000 and 2001 seasons.
+In December 1999, the Seattle Storm picked her up in the 2000 expansion draft, and she would play for the Storm for the 2000 and 2001 WNBA seasons.
 She would play one more season in the WNBA for the Phoenix Mercury in 2003.

 Smith went overseas in 2003 to play for the Swedish team Solna Vikings before retiring from the sport as a player.

 During her off-seasons with the WNBA, Smith would work as a production assistant and editor with NBA Entertainment, as well as with the Seattle Storm CR office.